-78. The Operational Environmental Management Plan (OEMP) prepared by Malcolm McMullen (Revision dated 22 January 2008) shall be updated to incorporate information in the Water Cycle Management Study prepared by SEEC (dated 29 September 2011).
-The OEMP shall also include checklists for all standard operations.
+63. The Operational Environmental Management Plan (OEMP) prepared by Malcolm McMullen (Revision dated 22 January 2008) shall be updated to the satisfaction of Council to incorporate information in the Water Cycle Management Study prepared by SEEC (dated 29 September 2011).
+The OEMP shall also include checklists for all standard operations in addition to those matters detailed in Condition 16.

-Reason for Condition 80 - To ensure appropriate stormwater treatment and quality control measures are designed, implemented and maintained so as to achieve a sustainable neutral or beneficial impact on water quality, particularly during wet weather, over the longer term.
+Reason-To ensure appropriate stormwater treatment and quality control measures are designed, implemented and maintained so as to achieve a sustainable neutral or beneficial impact on water quality, particularly during wet weather, over the longer term.